 sun-like star, now a tiny pinprick of light

 Intense ultraviolet light from the hot central star

 ionizes atoms in the gas.

-The central ring of the Ring Nebula is about one light-year
+The Ring Nebula is about one light-year

 across and 2,000 light-years away.